OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 #### Dynamic Analysis

-Dynamic Analysis tests the release version of an application, in a similar fashion to black box application testing.
-The way the code works should be inferred and looked at from a higher level, unlike static analysis, which takes the application's code and tries to analyze how the application will behave.
-This allows the tester to properly identify:
+Dynamic Analysis tests the mobile app by executing and running the app binary and analysing the workflows's for vulnerabilities.
+For example vulnerabilities regarding data storage might be sometimes hard to catch during static analysis, but in dynamic analysis you can easily spot what information is stored persistently and if the information is protected properly.
+Besides this, dynamic analysis allows the tester to properly identify:

-- Business logic flaws which extend over multiple services
+- Business logic flaws
-- Vulnerabilities in live environments
+- Vulnerabilities in the tested environments
 - Weak input validation and bad input/output encoding as they are processed through one or multiple services

- whereas static analysis would identify:

-- Code bad practices
-- Regex usage issues
-- Hidden code layers

 Analysis can be assisted by automated tools, such as [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF/), while assessing an application.
 An application can be assessed by side-loading it, re-packaging it, or by simply attacking the installed version.